 Do you provide housing?

 We don’t provide housing, but if you are in need of a place to stay, please let us know.
-We can pair you with other students from the class and may be able to help you with finding short-term rentals.
+We have a list of local rentals that offer short-term leases.

 How many hours per day does the course run?